slerman12/Help-me/3-Disproof.md

 That's not even slavery, it's humanly impossible.

-The PhD student handbook has one clause of accountability for the grad school, and it's to specify what the PhD student would need to do for reinstatement.
+The PhD student handbook has one clause of accountability for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement, and to specify that "in writing" (as distinct from in person) when support is withdrawn.
 "All of the above" is as much of an answer as they gave me, but, technically speaking, they haven't given me an answer on that and [are currently ghosting me](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md).

 This is simultaneously slavery, humanly impossible, and fascism all wrapped into one.